-Hirokazu Kanazawa is a world-renowned Japanese master of Shotokan karate and the Chief instructor and President of the Shotokan Karate-Do International Federation, an organisation he founded after he left the Japan Karate Association (JKA).
-Kanazawa is ranked 10th dan in karate.
+Hirokazu Kanazawa was a world-renowned Japanese master of Shotokan karate and the Chief instructor and President of the Shotokan Karate-Do International Federation, an organisation he founded after he left the Japan Karate Association (JKA).
+Soke Kanazawa was ranked 10th dan in karate.

 Hirokazu Kanazawa was born on May 3, 1931 in Iwate Prefecture, Japan.
 As a young man he trained in judo and held the rank of 2nd dan in that art.
 He began training in karate while he was at Takushoku University under head instructor of Shotokan karate, Masatoshi Nakayama who taught their at that time.
 Kanazawa also learned from the founder of the Shotokan style, Gichin Funakoshi, and is one of the few living practitioners of karate to have done so.